Tailwind CSS Button Styles: A Practical Guide

 }

 This creates a light sweep effect on hover — subtle enough for professional UIs, but noticeable enough to feel intentional.
+For more advanced motion you can build in your config, see our custom animations with Tailwind CSS guide.

 Dark Mode Considerations